9 Things To Do To Set You Up for Success in Your New Job

 #5 – Do not bad mouth how things are being done.

 One problem newbies have sometimes is making the mistake of unearthing business problems and make disparaging remarks about them.
 You do not know who may have implemented the very thing you are trying to improve.
 Take the approach that you can see opportunities for improvement.
-Your approach and attitude is critical.
+Your approach and attitude are critical.

 #6 – Don’t boast about your previous employers/job.